 And the final float in this New Orleans vice parade is gambling and the dice game craps.
 According to gonola.com,

 “Bernard Marigny de Mandeville is usually thought of as a Creole dandy who brought the dice game Hazard (we now call it “craps”) to North America.”

-As for the name, “craps”, there are a couple of stories, each involving the French word Crapaud, which means frog or toad.
+As for the name, “craps,” there are a couple of stories, each involving the French word crapaud, which means frog or toad.
 One story is that the hunched position required to shoot craps makes the gambler resemble a frog.
-Another, more humorous version blames the Americans and their gauche nickname for their French compatriots.
+Another, less generous version blames the gauche American nickname for their French compatriots.
 Either way, it all started in New Orleans.

 Good music, lots of booze, and gambling.
 They don’t call it a party town for nothing.

 James & Terri

 Check out our other Mardi Gras posts.
 We celebrate it everywhere!